MicrosoftDocs/microsoft-365-docs/microsoft-365/frontline/shifts-connector-blue-yonder-powershell-setup.md

 $teamUpdateUrl="https://graph.microsoft.com/v1.0/teams/"+$TeamsTeamId+"/schedule"
 $Schedule = Invoke-MgGraphRequest -Uri $teamUpdateUrl -Method PUT -Body $RequestBody

-#Create a mapping of the new team to the WFM instance
+#Create a mapping of the new team to the instance
 Write-Host "Create a mapping of the new team to the site"
 $TimeZone = Read-Host -Prompt "Input the time zone of team mapping"
 $teamMappingResult = New-CsTeamsShiftsConnectionTeamMap -ConnectorInstanceId $InstanceId -TeamId $TeamsTeamId -TimeZone $TimeZone -WfmTeamId $WfmTeamId